dart-archive/pub-dartlang/README.md

 * If using Mac and `pip` is not available, install [brew](http://brew.sh) and run `brew install python`.

+### Contributing

+Pub is open source, and we appreciate Pull Requests.
+Please read more about [contributing to pub.dartlang.org][contributing].

 ### Deploying

 See the docs on [branches and versions][].